 How Much Plastic Waste Does India Produce?

-Plastic is a necessary evil in India which takes approximately 500-1000 years to degrade.
+Plastic is a necessary evil in India that takes approximately 500-1000 years to degrade.
 Not just plastic bags but the food and hygiene products, car, phone, and even your computer contains plastic.
 Though most of the plastic is labeled as recyclable; however, these are only “downcycled”.
-A plastic can, for instance, is not recycled into another carton but made into a lower quality plastic carton.
+A plastic can, for instance, is not recycled into another carton but made into a lower-quality plastic carton.
 According to a study by World Economic Forum, India produces approximately 56 lakh tonnes of plastic every year.
 Delhi alone produces 9,600 metric tonnes of plastic waste per day.